iMiebaka/LBE/README.md

 [See folder structure for more insight](https://github.com/iMiebaka/LBE/blob/master/.env.development)

-## Database <a name = "database"></a> 🏁
+## Database <a name = "database"></a> 🛢️
+The database used is MySQL.
+This is the relationship diagram.
 <img alt="database_relationship_image" align="center" src="https://github.com/iMiebaka/LBE/blob/master/datbase-relations.png?raw=true">

-The database is MySQL.
-The database contains the following tables and fields
+The database contains the following tables and fields.
 #### hot_data table 📋
-> This table get all pending transactions during transfer and withdrawal
+> This table gets all pending transactions during transfer and withdrawal

 #### statement table 📋
-> This table give a describive information about a completed transaction
+> This table gives descriptive information about completed transaction

 #### users table 📋
 >This table contains valuable details about the user.
-This details are gone when the account is created. i.e fist name, last name, email, password and pin (Default to 1234)
+These details are added when the account is created. i.e first name, last name, email, password and pin (Default to 1234)
 #### wallet table 📋
-> This table is automatically generated when a user signs up on the platform, details.
-Details include: account name, amount, user reference
+> This table automatically generates when a user signs up on the platform.
+Details include: account number, amount (Default to 0.0), user reference

-The two tables below are alias tables to help with data migrations knex_migrations knex_migrations_lock
+NB: Knex generates two tables extra alias tables to help with data migrations knex_migrations knex_migrations_lock

-Next, we need to migrate the table for test database. <span style="color:red"> Make sure your change NODE_ENV to test </span>
+Next, we need to migrate the tables to the database <span style="color:red"> Make sure your set NODE_ENV </span>
 ```sh
 npm run migrate
 ```
-Next, we need to make those tables available for the database.
-Here is the command to make the migrations. <span style="color:red"> To make this migration, you need to ensure the NODE_ENV is set to development. </span>.
-Now that's done, you can re-run the previous command.

 ## Testing <a name = "test"></a> 🧪
-To test the workings of the project run this command
+This project testing is broken into two stages: One is to test database connection. and the other to test the user activities.
+The first test check if the database connection is established, this is important because without it data persistence cannot work.
+The second test creates two tests the user account, log in, funds the wallet, withdraw amounts, and transfer funds.
+This test depends on the success of the first test.
 ```sh
 npm test
 ```

 ## Starting the Server 🌐

-If your test works fine, you can now run the commannd.
+If your test works fine, you can now run the command.
 To get the code running locally, run the following script.

 ```
 npm run dev